MOST RECENT

 Things to Bring / What to Expect

-You will have two attempts to pass your New York drivers test.
+You will have two attempts to pass your New York on-road driving test.
 If you fail twice, you will be required to pay the drivers license testing fee again.

 What's Next

-Once you successfully pass the test for a New York drivers license, you are issued with a receipt that qualifies as a license.
+Once you successfully pass the NY driving test, you are issued with a receipt that qualifies as a license.
 The receipt is valid for 90 days and your actual New York drivers license is mailed to you within a few weeks.

 If you take the New York driving test before you turn 18, you will receive a junior drivers license and you will need to observe all NY provisional license restrictions until you get a full drivers license.